 However, advisors who want to provide holistic and long-term wealth management and financial planning services to their clients may want to consider including real estate in their asset management strategies.
 Doing so also may help create a unique value proposition that helps differentiate you from others in the field.

-Rob Johnson, head of wealth management for Realized, suggests in an interview with InvestmentNews1 that financial advisers should use these three questions as a foundation when beginning conversations about the different types of investment properties their clients currently hold and how those properties affect their plans for the future.
+Financial advisers should use these three questions as a foundation when beginning conversations about the different types of investment properties their clients currently hold and how those properties affect their plans for the future.

 Where Do You See Real Estate as Part of Your Overall Wealth Management Plan?